underscorea/RoR2Mods/README.md

 # RoR2Mods
 i dont know what im doing
+this repo is likely to be outdated compared to its submodules so navigate each one for important stuff

 # Boilerplate
 this repo has a solution that uses `Directory.Build.targets` to automatically link projects with installed assemblies (i.e. you have to have bepinex installed before you open solution and try to build it